Azeko2xo/woodem/doc/sphinx2/source/tutorial/impose.rst

 .. literalinclude:: impose-harmonic.py

+.. _tutorial-interpolated:

 Interpolated
 --------------

-:obj:`woo.dem.InterpolatedMotion` was used in this example to move the bottle (using :guilabel:`Video`, internally :obj:`woo.qt.SnapshotEngine`)
+:obj:`woo.dem.InterpolatedMotion` was used in this example to move the bottle (using :guilabel:`Video`, internally :obj:`woo.qt.SnapshotEngine`); since we needed to move the whole bottle as an aggregate, it was added as a :ref:`clump <user-clumps>`.

 .. youtube:: D_pc3RU5IXc